themost-framework/sqljs/README.md

-# @centroidjs/template
+# @themost/sqljs

-Create a new typescript library for the [@centroidjs](https://github.com/centroidjs) project.
+@themost-framework sql adapter for sql.js

 ## Test

-This template uses [jest](https://jestjs.io/) for testing.
+This project uses [jest](https://jestjs.io/) for testing.
 To run the tests, use the following command:

 ```bash
 npm test